 Exercise can drain your energy stores, as such it’s important to replenish them after a workout.

-A post-workout shake or supplement can help to restore your energy levels so that you can continue to exercise regularly.
+A post-workout shake or supplement can help to restore your energy levels so that you can continue to exercise regularly and do everything else you need to in the day.

 Read More: Muscle Recovery Time: Here’s How Long You Should Rest Between Workouts